-- 1. The school will take all reasonable precautions to prevent access to inappropriate material.
+- All staff must read and sign the 'Staff Information Systems Code of Conduct' before using any school ICT resource. - The School Office will maintain a current record of all staff and pupils who are granted access to school ICT systems. - Pupils must agree to comply with the Responsible Use Rules. - Parents and pupils will be asked to sign and return a consent form. - 7.2 Assessing risks - The school will take all reasonable precautions to prevent access to inappropriate material.
 However, due to the international scale and linked Internet content, it is not possible to guarantee that unsuitable material will never appear on a school computer.
-The school cannot accept liability for the material accessed, or any consequences of Internet access. - 3.
-Handling e-safety complaints - 1.
-Minor breaches of the RUR will be dealt with by the teacher as part of normal class discipline, following school procedures. - 2.
-More serious or repeated transgressions will be referred to a senior member of staff and may result in removal of Internet or computer access for a fixed period.
-Parents/carers will be informed in this event. - 3.
-Any complaint about staff misuse must be referred to the headteacher. - 4.
-Complaints of a child protection nature will be dealt with by the Headteacher in accordance with the e-safety incident flowchart provided by the Northumberland Safeguarding Children's Board and the Northumberland school child protection procedures.
+The school cannot accept liability for the material accessed, or any consequences of Internet access. - 7.3 Handling online safety complaints - Minor breaches of the RUR will be dealt with by the teacher as part of normal class discipline, following school procedures. - More serious or repeated transgressions will be referred to a senior member of staff and may result in removal of Internet or computer access for a fixed period.
+Parents/carers will be informed in this event. - Any complaint about staff misuse must be referred to the Headteacher. - Complaints of a child protection nature will be dealt with by the Headteacher in accordance with the online safety incident flowchart provided by the

+Northumberland Safeguarding Children's Board and the Northumberland school child protection procedures.